batahualpa11/CodePath-Prework/README.md

-# CodePath-Prework
-CodePath Prework Project

 # Prework - iOS basics

 Submitted by: **Brian Atahualpa**

-**iOS basics** is an app that teaches the basics of iOS development
+**iOS basics** is an app that teaches the fundamentals of iOS development

 Time spent: **2** hours spent in total